LIParadise/xv6-riscv/Chapter-3.10-notes.md

 - Why `myproc` twice in `exec` system call? (`kernel/exec.c`)
   - Seems to be related to possible scheduling due to `end_op` (`kernel/log.c` and `kernel/virtio_disk.c`), this call may change CPU
   - But we're pointing to the global fixed array of process table, right?
 Then we should not really care?
+- Why user process `trampoline` is mapped/unmapped at birth/death of process, unlike `kstack` which is mapped till XV6 itself dies?
+Seems like a job that's unnecessarily done multiple times...